What's Different about Backpacking in Yosemite during Winter?

 Winter Wilderness Camping

-Wilderness permits, which are required for all overnight wilderness trips in Yosemite, are available at the Big Oak Flat Information Station, Yosemite Valley Visitor Center, Badger Pass Ranger Station, Wawona Visitor Center, or Hetch Hetchy Entrance Station.
+Wilderness permits, which are required for all overnight wilderness trips in Yosemite, are available at the Big Oak Flat Information Station, Yosemite Valley Welcome Center, Badger Pass Ranger Station, Wawona Visitor Center, or Hetch Hetchy Entrance Station.
 You must register at the station closest to your starting point.
 From November through April, wilderness permit reservations are not available.
 However, trailhead quotas are in effect all year, and quotas can fill up regularly for winter trailheads along the Glacier Point Road (including the ski area).

 In general, winter wilderness users must camp at least one mile away from a plowed road.
 Camping is not allowed within 1½ miles of the Badger Pass Ski Area boundary.
 Camping is also not allowed at Summit Meadow, Dewey Point, or Glacier Point (camping is permitted near both points, but not at the points themselves).